 R4 is a risk-based requirement.
-It focuses on preventative actions to be taken by the applicable Transmission Owner or applicable Generator Owner for the mitigation of Fault risk when a vegetation threat is confirmed.
+It focuses on preventative actions to be taken by the Transmission Owner for the mitigation of Fault risk when a vegetation threat is confirmed.
 R4 involves the notification of potentially threatening vegetation conditions, without any intentional delay, to the control center holding switching authority for that specific transmission line.
 Examples of acceptable unintentional delays may include communication system problems (for example, cellular service or two-way radio disabled), crews located in remote field locations with no communication access, delays due to severe weather, etc.

 Confirmation is key that a threat actually exists due to vegetation.
-This confirmation could be in the form of an applicable Transmission Owner's or applicable Generator Owner's employee who personally identifies such a threat in the field.
+This confirmation could be in the form of a Transmission Owner's employee who personally identifies such a threat in the field.
 Confirmation could also be made by sending out an employee to evaluate a situation reported by a landowner.